Welcome to my counselling directory page. I specialise in addiction and trauma counselling for the individual, couples and families.

 I have trained up to certificate level in counselling and supervision.
 I clinically supervised a team of counsellors in a community drugs project for several years

-I am a qualified addictions counsellor with 22 years of experience in providing support to those affected by addiction.
+I am a qualified addictions counsellor.
+I have been qualified for 22 years and have 27 years of experience in providing support to those affected by addiction.

 I am a fully qualified holistic therapist.